DimWebDev/task-manager-tool/README.md

    }
    ```

-4. **Sumbit the request by clicking the "Send" button and revie the response**
+4. **Sumbit the request by clicking the "Send" button**

+### Routing

+Our routing configuration, established in router.go, utilizes the gorilla/mux package to associate HTTP methods and URL paths with their designated handlers.
+This setup ensures a robust and intuitive routing mechanism across the application.